Tropical adic spaces I: The continuous spectrum of a topological semiring: Introduction

 \begin{theorem}[Theorem~\ref{thm:crown}] Let $P \in\ContIntBase{\base}{\base[\Mon]}$ and let $\iota: \base[\Mon] \rightarrow \Cnvg{P}$ be the inclusion map.
 The induced map $\iota^*:\Cont(\Cnvg{P}) \rightarrow \SpecBase{\base}{\base[\Mon]}$ is a bijection onto the set of those prime congruences $P'\in\SpecBase{\base}{\base[\Mon]}$ for which there exists a nonzero $c \in \base$ such that for any term $m \in \base[\Mon]$, $c|m|_P \geq |m|_{P'}$. \end{theorem}

 We also give an explicit construction of any $Q\in\Cont(\Cnvg{P})$ from the corresponding point of $\ContBase{\base}\base[\Mon]$; see Corollary~\ref{coro:propStarImpliesSpa}.

+We give a geometric interpretation to the algebraic characterization of $\Cont(\Cnvg{P})$ in Theorem~\ref{thm:crown_geom}.
+Let $\sigma$ be the cone giving rise to the toric monoid $\Mon$.
+Recall that the adic points of the tropical toric variety $N_\R(\sigma)$ are the points of $\ContBase{\T}\TT[\Mon]$.
+We define a natural map $\ContBase{\T}\TT[\Mon]\to N_{\R}(\sigma)$ that is is a tropical analogue of the map from the Huber adic analytification of a variety to the Berkovich analytification of that variety.

+\begin{theorem}[Analytic regions in tropical toric varieties] The map $\iota^*$ gives a bijection from $\Cont\Cnvg{P}$ to the set of adic points of the tropical toric variety $N_{\R}(\sigma)$ that map to a region of $N_{\R}(\sigma)$ given by imposing inequalities on the coordinates. \end{theorem}

+\begin{example}[The unit disc in tropical affine space] Let $P$ be the prime congruence on $\T[x_1,\ldots,x_n]$ given by the matrix $ $.
+Then $\iota^*$ gives a bijection from $\Cont\Cnvg{P}$ to the set of adic points of tropical affine space that map to the tropical unit disc in (classical) tropical affine space. \end{example}

-In the case where $\Mon$ is the toric monoid corresponding to a cone $\sigma$, we interpret the above result using classical tropical geometry in Theorem~\ref{thm:crown_geom}.
-To do this, we give an explicit map from the points of $\ContBase{\base}\base[\Mon]$ to the classical tropical space associated with $\base[\Mon]$, namely the tropical toric variety $N_{\R}(\sigma)$.
-This map is a tropical analogue of the map from the Huber adic analytification of a variety to the Berkovich analytifcation of the variety.
-Theorem~\ref{thm:crown_geom} relates this map to the image of $\iota^*$ in the following way.
-It states that $P'$ is in the image of $\iota^*$ if and only if the image of $P'$ in the tropical toric variety $N_\R(\sigma)$ lies in $\omega + \bar{\sigma}$, where $\omega$ is the image of $P$ in $N_\R(\sigma)$ and $\bar{\sigma}$ is the closure of $\sigma$ in $N_{\R}(\sigma)$.
+In fact, Theorem~\ref{thm:crown_geom} works with $\T$ replaced by any sub-semifield $\base\neq\B$ and also explicitly describes the region that is the range of $\iota^*$.
+Specifically, it states that $P'$ is in the image of $\iota^*$ if and only if the image of $P'$ in the tropical toric variety $N_\R(\sigma)$ lies in $\omega + \bar{\sigma}$.
+Here $\omega$ is the image of $P$ in $N_\R(\sigma)$ and $\bar{\sigma}$ is the closure of $\sigma$ in $N_{\R}(\sigma)$.
 In the polynomial and Laurent polynomial cases, corresponding to affine space and the torus, we give alternative explicit descriptions in terms of defining matrices for the primes; see Corollaries~\ref{coro:crown_torus} and \ref{coro:crown_affine}.

-In the follow up paper \cite{FM23} we will give an explicit geometric characterization of the points of $\ContBase{\base}\base[\Mon]$ where $\Mon$ is a toric monoid.
+\begin{app} An immediate application of the tools developed here appears in our follow up paper \cite{FM23}, where we give an explicit geometric characterization of the points of $\ContBase{\base}\base[\Mon]$ when $\Mon$ is a toric monoid.
 When combined with Theorem~\ref{thm:crown_geom}, this gives an interpretation of the points of $\Cont(\Cnvg{P})$ in terms of classical polyhedral geometry.
 This interpretation gives an application of our theory to Gr\"{o}bner theory over valued fields by classifying the ``valuated term orders'' used in that context.
+Our geometric classification in \cite{FM23} can be seen as complementary to an earlier algebraic result of Robbiano in \cite{Rob85} in the non-valuated case which classified usual monomial orders in terms of their defining matrices. \end{app}